-US-Iran tensions: Donald Trump threatens to obliterate if Iran attacks on anything American
+Donald Trump threatens Iran with obliteration if it attacks ‘anything American’

 Trump said “the wonderful Iranian people” are suffering for no reason.
 “Their leadership spends all of its money on Terror, and little on anything else,” he claimed in another tweet.

-Tension between both the countries have continued since last week after Iran shot down an American spy drone over the Strait of Hormuz.
+Tension between both the countries have continued escalating since last week, after Iran shot down an American spy drone over the Strait of Hormuz.
 While Tehran claimed the drone violated its airspace, the US maintained it was shot down over international waters.
-Trump had also pulled back from plans to retaliate with military strikes on Iranian targets, saying the response –
+Trump had also pulled back from plans to retaliate with military strikes on Iranian targets, saying the response – and the collateral damage – would not be proportionate.

 The incident came at a time when the United States accused Iran of attacking two of its oil tankers in the Gulf of Oman on June 13.
 Hormozgan borders the Strait of Hormuz, where the tankers were located.
 The US military has also accused Iran of firing a missile at a drone that had responded to the explosions.
 In May, Washington had alleged Tehran had orchestrated a similar attack in which four tankers in the same area were damaged.